PhantomOz/scalingWeb3Boardgame/README.md

 #### Game Engine Powered by Stackfish:

-The engine currently hosts a chess game powered by Stackfish, showcasing its capabilities in supporting specific game implementations.
+The engine currently hosts a chess game powered by Stockfish, showcasing its capabilities in supporting specific game implementations.

 ## Operation Diagram